15 min read

 “You reined yourself in on the second attempt.
 That is harder than applying yourself.”
 She held his gaze for a second longer than was comfortable.
 “Remember this.
 Not everyone can.”

-She moved to Leena, whose jaw had tightened into the expression she wore when she was recalibrating.
+She moved to Leena, whose jaw had set in the way it did when she was taking something apart to re-derive it.

 “You were the most precise person in the room.”